-Soil conditions were favorable for disease development starting at planting time (when the soil temperature at the 4" depth was 62F).
-Disease incidence and severity was very high at this site.
+Soil conditions were favorable for disease development starting at planting time (when the soil temperature at the 4'' depth was 74F).
+Disease incidence and severity moderate at this site.
 It is possible that infection started early and the plants were either unable to utilize nutrients from the precipitated calcium carbonate to build-up defense or that infection occurred before the precipitated calcium carbonate could stimulate the plants to develop resistance to the pathogen.